marcellinus-witarsah/credit-score-modelling-old/README.md

 # Credit Scorecard Modelling
 ![Credit Score Image](https://www.simmonsbank.com/siteassets/content-hub/learning-center/credit-score-image.jpg)

+## Business Context

+Increased competition and pressures for revenue generation have led Bank XYZ to seek effective ways to find and attract new creditworthy customers while controlling their losses.
+Bank XYZ has launched an aggressive and massive campaign to reach a larger and more diverse group of potential customers, including those who may not have previously considered applying for a loan.
+This increase in the number of applicants means a greater proportion may have higher risk profiles.
+Currently, onboarding these new potential customers involves a manual credit risk assessment process, which is slow and inconsistent, often leading customers to seek loans from other banks.

+Bank XYZ acknowledges this problem and aims to automate credit scoring to reduce turnaround times for customers.
+Additionally, customer service excellence demands that this automated process minimizes the denial of credit to creditworthy customers while filtering out as many potentially delinquent ones as possible.
+Furthermore, they want to provide a personalized experience or deals to each customer based on their credit scores.
+Therefore, an advanced credit scorecard model needs to be developed to tackle these issues and provide expandability to users such as risk managers, operational managers, and marketing managers.

-## Background
+## Business Objectives
-A leading Bank XYZ wants to improve its loan approval process.
-Currently, this process is done manually, which is slow and inconsistent.
-The bank wants to automate credit scoring to speed up approvals and reduce errors while managing the risk of loan defaults.
-To solve this, the bank plans to use automated credit scoring, which leverage machine learning model to make better decisions.

-The main goal of this project is to create a credit scorecard model that is able to calculate the credit score of applicants.
-This will help the bank:
+The development of an advanced credit scoring model will help the bank:

-1. Automate Loan Approvals: Make the process faster and more efficient.
+1. **Automate Loan Approvals**: Make the loan approval process faster and more efficient.
-2. Manage Risk Better: Accurately identify high-risk applicants to minimize defaults.
+2. **Manage Risk Better**: Accurately identify high-risk applicants to minimize defaults.
-3. Standardize Decisions: Ensure consistent and objective loan approvals.
+3. **Standardize Decisions**: Ensure consistent and objective loan approval decisions.
-4. Grow the Business: Approve more loans to creditworthy customers.
+4. **Grow the Business**: Approve more loans to creditworthy customers to expand the customer base.
+5. **Provide Personalized Experience**: Deliver personalized experiences and offers to both new and existing customers to enhance customer retention.

 ## Project Scope
 For this project, the project scope will be: